bounswe/bounswe2024group5/doc/acceptance-criteria.md

     - Searches initiated from the frontend are processed by the backend and return accurate results.
     - Linked data sources are queried and integrated into the search results.
   - **Example:**
-    - Searching for "run" fetches data from both the application's database and linked sources like Lexvo, displaying a comprehensive result.
+    - Searching for "run" fetches data from both the application's database

 ---